eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 These panels could be moved along the main window.
 In order to move one of this charts, press in the Chart title and grab the object to the new location inside the main panel.
-The rest of the panels will automatically rearrenge when one panel is being moved.
+The rest of the panels will automatically rearrange when one panel is being moved.

-For further informtion about how to create a chart refer to the section :ref:`chart_panel`.
+For further information about how to create a chart refer to the section :ref:`chart_panel`.

 .. todo::
     Include a screenshot.